 - Charlie: our Slack app.
-Knows all kinds of tricks.
-Visit the repo to see what it can do.
+Knows all kinds of tricks!
+Check out its repo on GitHub to learn more.

 - coffeemate: send a message with

-coffee mein a public channel or direct message @Charlie (El Hubot Real) with
+coffee mein a public channel or direct message @Charlie with

 coffee meto set up a virtual coffee/tea with a random coworker.

 - Slackbot: We automate responses to frequently asked questions with a Slackbot.
 You can update or customize responses here.
-(You can also add emoji).
+(You can also request new emoji.
 Do not include private or sensitive information in Slackbot automatic responses.

 - TTS Inspector: Our auditing bot